RFC230 - Financial Planning Management

 Financial Planning Management

 This subject synthesizes the key concepts learned in other Financial Planning courses.
-Through lectures, case analyses and Financial Planning software, students are provided with the framework required to prepare comprehensive financial plans and to assist clients in making financial decisions.
-The focus is the application of concepts to real world problem/opportunities.
-Students learn and use sophisticated financial planning software that is currently used in the industry.
+Through lectures, case analyses and online financial planning tools and resources, students are provided with the framework required to prepare comprehensive financial plans and to assist clients in understanding and achieving their financial goals.
+The focus is the application of financial planning concepts to real world problems and opportunities.

 Upon successful completion of this subject the student will be able to:

-1. Analyze and prepare a comprehensive financial plan using
+- Analyze and prepare a comprehensive financial plan.

-4. Evaluate income and capital needs to achieve life style
+- Evaluate income and capital needs to achieve lifestyle objectives.

-5. Apply financial planning concepts and strategies to optimize a
+- Apply financial planning concepts and strategies to optimize a client's financial situation.

 Cheating and Plagiarism